 Why do we like this DSLR so much?
 It has a 24 MP APS-C sensor to give you great quality images, it has a long battery life, comes with a whole bunch of lenses and accessories, and it is very easy to use, which is perfect for beginners.
 In terms of the sensor, the D3300 got rid of the low pass filter, which gives the camera even more details and sharpens images compared to previous Nikon Models.

-If you want the best DSLR under 500 and willing to settle with the bare minimum, the Canon EOS Rebel T5 is the right one for you.
+If you want the best DSLR under 500 and are willing to settle with the bare minimum, the Canon EOS Rebel T5 is a great camera that’ll be right for you.
 This DSLR is definitely one of the cheapest you can get and still be able to call it a DSLR.
-It has a 18 MP sensor, full 1080P HD video, and a 3 inch LCD screen.
-Don’t expect to be blown away by the Rebel T5, but definitely expect to get good value for your money.
+It has an 18 MP sensor, full 1080P HD video, and a 3-inch LCD screen.
+Don’t expect to be blown away by the Rebel T5, but expect to get good value for your money.

 With this camera, you get something that is easy to use and will handle all of the basics that an amateur photographer needs.
-First of all in terms of performance and picture quality, it is basically what you expect an entry level DSLR to be.
-The stock lens is not so great and we definitely recommend you to swap it out with something better.
+First of all, in terms of performance and picture quality, it is basically what you expect an entry-level DSLR to be.
+The stock lens is not so great and we recommend you swap it out with something better.
 In terms of processing, it features the DIGIC 4 processor, which is a bit of an outdated system for Canon.

-The Pentax K-50 is the best DSLR under 500 if you want a something that is in between a barebone DSLR and an entry level DSLR.
+The Pentax K-50 is the best DSLR under 500 if you want something that is in between a barebone DSLR and an entry-level DSLR.
 In other words, it has pretty decent performance, but it can’t top the Nikon D3300.
-This camera is built tough and includes a weather and cold resistant shell and is totally dustproof.
+This is an action camera with a tough built and includes a weather and cold-resistant shell and is totally dustproof.
 In terms of specs, it is pretty much what you expect from a DSLR under 500.

 Best DSLR Under 500 Buying Guide

-Image Stabilization: Even the best DSLR under 500 will have some kind of image stabilization system.
-It is a mechanism that prevents the picture from looking blurry or noisy if your hands are shaking.
-This is great for low light conditions.
-There are three types of image stabilization: digital, optical, and senor.
 Optical image stabilization is the most expensive and uses a gyroscope to reduce camera shake.
-Sensor image stabilization also use a gyroscope that is built into the camera sensor.
+Sensor image stabilization also uses a gyroscope that is built into the camera sensor.
 Digital image stabilization is probably most likely to be found on a DSLR under 500.
-They simply alter the image to reduce blur after it is captured, so kind of like a filter photoshoped effect.
+They simply alter the image to reduce blur after it is captured, so kind of like a filter photoshopped effect.

-Additional Features: While the above features are the most important, you should also consider some of the additional features that come with a DSLR.
-For one, you need to consider the size, weight, handling and durability.
+While the above features are the most important, you should also consider some of the additional features that come with a DSLR.
+For one, you need to consider size, weight, handling, and durability.
 If you are more into portability, look for DSLR under 500 that is lightweight and small.
-You may also want it to be waterproof and have dustproof casing.
+You may also want it to be waterproof and have a dustproof casing.
 Make sure that it has a good grip so it is not prone to slipping out of your hands when taking a photo.
 You also need to consider camera speed.

 The best DSLR under 500 will likely allow you to capture around 5 frames a second, while a more expensive DSLR can at least double this.
 Finally, you can consider megapixels, which is not so important a factor in DSLRs, but still a consideration.
 If you are deciding between two cameras and they are both equal in stats, you might as well go with the one with the most megapixels.